by Megan Stagman on 10 Apr 2019

 Finally, the report provides an insight into how the UK Government can not only regulate but bolster the industry, through financial support, fostering skills, provision of 5G, standards development and leading by example.

-You can also sign up to be notified of future briefings and blogs relating to immersive technologies below:
+You can download our report for free here and can sign up to be notified of future briefings and blogs relating to immersive technologies below: